zimaben/BaliDriver/README.md

 ## Builtin Javascript
  - At the bottom of the document, a DOM query is made for the [data-process] data attribute.
 These data attributes are included in the base theme (depending on wp-theme-config.php) for things like Progressive Headers.
 If an element has a data-process="DoProgressiveHeader" the JS will be fired on that element.
+ ## Progressive Header
+ - Data-process support is built in for progressive headers. add data-process="DoProgressiveHeader" on any element you want to fire progressive headers on.
+The markup needs to fit (@todo - finish with example) and the .aspect-ratio-fill element needs to be correctly set in CSS to the height/width (aspect-ratio css) in order for the progressive header to work correctly.
- ## SCROLL
+ ## Scroll Triggers/Effects
  - Data-process support is also built in for scroll events.
 The /frontend/scroll.js file has default javascript for adding an active class or callback to any element with appropriate data attributes.
+Use the "atScroll" data-process tag on any element that you want to animate or otherwise mess with when it enters the viewport.

-Example use:
+ - Example use:

     `<section class="myclass" data-process="atScroll">An "active" class will be inserted to this element when it scrolls into the viewport</section>`